MissInterpret/anomalies/README.md

 - An expanded specification with additional attributes useful for improved error tracing
 - Affordances for exceptions useful for standardizing reporting and programmatic handling
+- Macros that enable 'pipelining' of anomalies to avoid requiring explicit checks

 ## Using missinterpret.anomalies